casonadams/skim.zsh/README.md

 This plugin will not install `skim` for you.
 This needs to be done before using.

-To use it, add `skim.zsh` to the plugins in your zshrc file the follow is an example using zinit:
+To use it, add `skim.zsh` to the plugins in your zshrc file.
+The following is an example using zinit:

 ```zsh
 zinit wait lucid for \